BharatRamsf3693/ej2-showcase-aspnetmvc-diagram-builder/README.md

 ### Run

-1. Clone this repository.
+- Clone the repository.
-2. Open the `.csproj` file in VS 2022.
+- Open the DiagramBuilder.csproj file using Visual Studio.
-3. Click the green run button in the toolbar.
+- Press Ctrl + F5 to run the sample.